 For many bloggers, Pinterest is the #1 traffic source.
-In this post I’m sharing my set-and-forget pinterest setup and how I got more followers with it!
+In this post, I’m sharing my set-and-forget Pinterest setup and how it resulted in more followers (and therefore more traffic)!

 How my Pinterest stats (followers, repins,..) improved

 I want to start by telling you a little bit on how I was able to get from 4200 followers to 8000 followers in 9 weeks and therefore improving my weekly follower rate – on average – by 420%.
 I track my social media followers weekly, so I can see which strategies work and which doesn’t.
 I can only recommend, you do the same, especially when you’re trying out new campaigns, strategies… it really helps to keep an overview and lets you focus on which tactics work for you and your blog.

 You don’t need any fancy tracking tool, a simple excel spreadsheet works great!
 I love tracking and analyzing data, so I wanted to share my insights.
 I started tracking the Pinterest stats when I had 314 Pinterest followers.
 When I was at 4200 Pinterest followers, I tried a new strategy (I’ll include a complete overview over my Pinterest setup below!) and it helped me to almost double my followers in only 9 weeks and it’s still going strong.

 As for tracking repins, clicks and impressions, Pinterest offers an Analytics section in your dashboard.
 You have to change your account to a business account, but it’s easy and free and I don’t see a reason why you shouldn’t do it.
 Here’s how to enable Pinterest analytics for your account.
 With my new setup, I was able to not only grow my Pinterest followers but also to increase repins by approx. 11% and click-throughs by 30%.